-U.S. history has been punctuated by time-varying attitudes and shifting public discourse about the externalities and responsibilities of business.
-Applying natural language processing (NLP) techniques that account for context evolution in historical news text, we develop a monthly time-series index dating back to the late 19th century that measures public attention to environmental and social (E&S) issues related to business (ESIX).
-We explore the properties of ESIX and relate it to macroeconomic fluctuations, asset prices, and corporate decisions.
-Public attention to social issues around business arises during times of macroeconomic and social instability, whereas attention to environmental issues is heightened during times of relative prosperity.
-At the firm-level, positive exposure to such public attention is associated with lower future stock returns.
-Heightened E&S concerns reduce the level of corporate investments and weaken the link between corporate investments and Tobin's q in the short-run (i.e., 1-2 years out), but ultimately improve both the level and efficiency of corporate investments in the long-run (i.e., up to 10 years out).
-These findings indicate that markets are unable to fully price the long-term real effects of the demands for corporate responsibility.
+U.S. history is punctuated by public discourse about the externalities and responsibilities of business in time-varying context.
+Applying natural language processing (NLP) techniques that account for context evolution in historical news text, we develop a monthly time-series index dating back to the late 19th century that measures public attention to environmental and social issues related to business (ESIX).
+We explore the properties of ESIX, and relate it to macroeconomic fluctuations, asset prices, and corporate decisions.

-Keywords: ESG, ESIX, Natural Language Processing (NLP), Word Embeddings, Textual Analysis, Big Text Data, Financial History
+Keywords: ESG, ESIX, Natural Language Processing (NLP), Word Embeddings, Big

+Text Data, Financial History